smashthings/s3proxy/README.md

 For other optional configuration all the AWS environment variables apply as the s3proxy is using boto3 underneath, for example AWS_PROFILE will change the profile to use, etc.

+Additionally you may want to set common headers for stuff like CORS.
+You can do this with a prefixed environment variable: **S3PROXYHEADER_**.
+So for allowing for GET, HEAD and OPTIONS requests from any origin:

+> S3PROXYHEADER_Access_Control_Allow_Origin="*"
+> S3PROXYHEADER_Access_Control_Allow_Methods="GET,HEAD,OPTIONS"
+> S3PROXYHEADER_Access_Control_Max_Age="86400"

+Underscores after S3PROXYHEADER_ are turned into hyphens.

 ## Routes

 */* \